SaschaKrieg/whereToGo/README.md

 #Install

 ##Step 1:
-[Get the latest version of BitBar](https://github.com/matryer/bitbar/releases).
+[Get the latest version of](https://github.com/matryer/bitbar/releases) (Download BitBar.zip).
 Copy it to your Applications folder and run it - it will ask you to (create and) select a plugins folder, do so.

 ##Step 2:
-[Get the latest version of whereToGo](https://github.com/SaschaKrieg/whereToGo/releases).
+[Get the latest version of whereToGo](https://github.com/SaschaKrieg/whereToGo/releases) (Download whereToGoDistro.zip).
 Extract the zip file and copy the whereToGo.py and the whereToGo folder into your BitBar plugin folder.

 ##Step 3:
-Start BitBar.
+Start BitBar or if BitBar is already startet go to the menu and select refresh.
 WhereToGo request you to enter the password for the "Hausautomation Autobot API" (see TeamVault).
 The password is stored in the keychain of your Mac.

 ![passwordImage](whereToGo/docsImages/password.png)